 If you are interested in being considered as one of our featured tellers or cultural story artists, then please complete the following application online by clicking here.

-The application must be received by November 1, 2016 to be reviewed for the 2018 Story Crossroads.
-Any application received after that date will be reviewed automatically for the 2018 or 2019 Story Crossroads.
+The application must be received by December 1, 2019 to be reviewed for the 2020 or 2021 Story Crossroads.
+Any application received after that date will be reviewed automatically for the 2021 Story Crossroads.

 See the Frequently Asked Questions below.
 You can also see the Judging Ballot for Story Crossroads.

 Pure storytelling is respected though we also love to see story merged with other art forms.
 Bilingual storytelling is sought and welcomed.

 Who is qualified to fill out an application?

 Any professional or regularly performing artist is welcome to apply.